FAQs

 Do I really need to have an undergraduate degree or coursework in speech and hearing sciences or communication disorders to apply?

 Yes!
 As an accredited graduate program, our curriculum adheres to the standards and guidelines set by the American Speech-Language-Hearing Association’s (ASHA) Council on Academic Accreditation in Audiology and Speech-Language Pathology.
 ASHA has specific undergraduate coursework requirements that are a prerequisite to graduate study and clinical certification.
 You can learn more about the prerequisite courses on the Admissions page.
+If you need help meeting these prerequisites, you might consider enrolling in the UW Certificate in Speech, Language & Hearing Foundations.

 Do you require the GRE?